 How often is a license required to be renewed?

-All business licenses shall be renewed quarterly, or every three months, before the start of the licensing period.
-Due dates are: December 31st (for license period January-March); March 31st (for license period April-June); June 30th (for license period July-September); and September 30th (for license period October-December).
+All business licenses shall be renewed annually, or once a year, before the start of the licensing period.
+The due date is June 1st for the license period July 1st - June 30th.
 Please contact the Finance Department, (209)385-6843, for an explanation on how these charges are billed.

 I run a non-profit business.
 Do I need a business license?